 All Saints is the oldest church in Western Australia.
-The first Church service was held here in 1841.
+The first church service was held here in 1841.
 This spot on the Swan River is really special for another reason.
 It is where Captain James Stirling of the HMS Success camped during March 1827.
-It was the farthest point reached during his exploration of the Swan River.
-Beyond the church you will discover a pathway that leads down to the Swan River.
-Why not go down by the riverbank and see for yourself what Captain Stirling saw all those years ago?
+It is the furthest point reached during his exploration of the Swan River.
+Behind the church you will discover a pathway where you can look down to the riverbank and see for yourself what Captain Stirling saw all those years ago.
 Imagine what it was like to be him!